cityofaustin/vision-zero/atd-toolbox/get_lookup_table_changes/README.md

 hasura migrate apply
 ```

 In some cases, the migrations applied by this helper may fail to due to conflicts with historical records.
-In those cases, you will need to manually create/edit the migrations and use your best judegment as to how to approach the change.
+In those cases, you will need to manually create/edit the migrations and use your best judgement as to how to approach the change.
 PR [#1541](https://github.com/cityofaustin/atd-vz-data/pull/1541) covers an example of this scenario.

 1. Finally, re-apply metadata to check for errors.